Testosterone Propionate | How to get it, injections, side effects & costs - Balance My Hormones TRT in the UK

 • Single ester when injected daily or every other day creates effective stable blood levels

-• Short acting ester and faster onset than longer esters so patients may feel benefits faster
+• Short-acting ester and faster onset than longer esters, so patients may feel benefits faster

-• Available in 25mg single use ampoules to allow for frequent dosing with less waste
+• Available in 25 mg single-use ampoules to allow for frequent dosing with less waste

 • Can be utilised for very frequent dosing where it is clinically relevant